strncat/strncat.github.io/_posts/math/2023-09-30-parametric-representation.markdown

 \end{align*}
 $$
 </div>
-It will be clear later on how we derived these terms but for now let's make sure that we can substitute multiple values of $t$ to see that these points are indeed on the line.
-You can try $t=0$ to get $(x=0, y=1)$ and see that it indeed satisfies the implicit equation.
+It will be clear later on how we derived these terms but for now let's make sure that we can substitute multiple values of $$t$$ to see that these points are indeed on the line.
+You can try $$t=0$$ to get $$(x=0, y=1)$$ and see that it indeed satisfies the implicit equation.
 But now ended up with two functions.
 Is there a way to simplify this?
 Yes, we can wrap everything in one function if we used vectors instead!
-So let $v = [x, y]$ be a vector and then re-write the previous two equations such that
+So let $$v = [x, y]$$ be a vector and then re-write the previous two equations such that
 <div>
 $$
 \begin{align*}